 is of view

-a) [that digital identification and interoperable financial platforms are crucial for secure online verification of identity providing access to vital services, Social and financial inclusion.
+a) [that digital identification and interoperable digital platforms including financial platforms are crucial for secure online verification of identity providing access to vital services, Social and financial inclusion.
 It helps to bridge the digital divide by providing individuals with the necessary tools to access services, transact securely, and engage in economic opportunities, fostering a more inclusive and connected society;]

 b) that governments should prioritize investments in expanding the latest mobile technologies and other broadband infrastructure to underserved areas to ensure universal access to high-speed internet at affordable price.
 By improving infrastructure, these investments help bridge the digital divide, enabling more people to participate in the digital economy, access essential services, and improve their quality of life;

-c) that implementing targeted digital literacy and skills training programs can help bridge the skills gap, particularly for women and older adults.
+c) that implementing targeted digital literacy and skills training programs can help bridge the skills gap, particularly for women, differentially able persons and older adults.
 Digital literacy programs may aim to equip individuals with essential skills to navigate and utilize telecommunications / ICT technologies, applications and tools effectively.
 These programs may cover basic computer skills, internet navigation, software proficiency, online communication, and cybersecurity awareness.
-The benefits of these programmes include enhanced employability, social inclusion, and continuous learning;
+The benefits of these programmes include enhanced employability, social inclusion, awareness of cyber threats and continuous learning;

-d) that creating policies that promote gender equality and support the inclusion of older adults in the digital economy can help address cultural barriers.
+d) that creating policies that promote gender equality and support the inclusion of marginalised groups of the society in the digital economy can help address cultural barriers.
 These policies should ensure equal access to technology, provide targeted digital literacy programs, promote careers in STEM for women, and design accessible technology for older adults;

 e) that collaborations between governments, the private sector, and non-profits can drive initiatives to provide affordable digital access and training.
 Public-Private Partnerships (PPPs) can leverage the strengths of government agencies, private companies, and non-profits to provide affordable digital access and training.
-These collaborations may include pooled resources, combining technological innovation with regulatory support, and scaling initiatives effectively.
+These collaborations may include pooled resources, combining technological innovation with policy & regulatory support, and scaling initiatives effectively.
 Incentives for the private sector and supportive regulations can further enhance the effectiveness of PPPs in bridging the digital divide;

 f) that digital skills can help leverage telecommunication/ICT services and technologies for sustainable development;

-g) that civil society and community groups can make an important contribution to supporting women and older adults in accessing and using telecommunications/ICTs;
+g) that civil society and community groups can make an important contribution to supporting marginalized groups of the society in accessing and using telecommunications/ICTs;

 h) that stakeholders should work together to ensure universal access to high-speed Internet;